fusion94/fusion94.org/src/content/blog/2026-03-20-damagelabs-week-one.md

   - clahub
   - paper-trail
   - infrastructure
-heroImage: ''
+heroImage: '/images/damagelabs-week-one-banner.png'
 ---

-A week ago, DamageLabs didn't have a website.
+A week ago, [DamageLabs](https://damagelabs.io) didn't have a website.
 CLAHub had been dead for ten years.
 Paper Trail Manager was sitting at version 0.8.2 with a failing CI pipeline.
 My production VM was a collection of hand-started Node processes and inconsistently named directories.

 Seven days later, all of that is different.